vaughnw128/eternalpose/README.md

 # eternalpose

 Minimal manga alerting application as a first project in Go.
+I figured this would be a good first project as it covers web scraping, error handling, text parsing, scheduling, and how to deploy go code to containers.

 I read One Piece weekly, and my friends quite like Jujutsu Kaisen.
 This will let us know when the next chapter is out!